amenzwa/clrs/README.md

 ## *Python*

-- `src/util.py`—utility types and functions
+- `clrs/util.py`—utility types and functions
+  - `clrs/graph.py`—graph representation from Chapter 20
-  - `src/graph.py`—graph representation, BFS, and DFS from Chapter 20
+    - `clrs/ega.py`—BFS and DFS algorithms from Chapter 20
-    - `src/graphtest.py`—tests of BFS and DFS algorithms with visualisations (`viz-*` output files)
+      - `clrs/egatest.py`—tests of BFS and DFS algorithms with visualisations (`viz-*` output files)
-    - `src/mst.py`—Kruskal's and Prim's MST algorithms from Chapter 21
+    - `clrs/mst.py`—Kruskal's and Prim's MST algorithms from Chapter 21
-      - `src/msttest.py`—tests of MST algorithms with visualisations
+      - `clrs/msttest.py`—tests of MST algorithms with visualisations
-      - `src/ssp.py`—Bellman-Ford and Dijkstra's SSP algorithms from Chapter 22
+      - `clrs/ssp.py`—Bellman-Ford and Dijkstra's SSP algorithms from Chapter 22
-        - `src/ssptest.py`—tests of SSP algorithms with visualisations
+        - `clrs/ssptest.py`—tests of SSP algorithms with visualisations

 The `test.py` in the project top-level directory contains the Python tests for the entire project.
 See below for the instructions on how to run theses tests from a terminal.